polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/permissioned-network.md

 relevantSkills:
   - Rust
   - Blockchain basics
+featured_image: /tutorial-card-images/tuts-7.jpeg
 ---

 In [Start a trusted validator network](/tutorials/get-started/trusted-network/), you saw how to build a simple network with a known set of validator nodes.
 That tutorial illustrated a simplified version of a **permissioned network**.
 In a permissioned network, only **authorized nodes** are allowed to perform specific network activities.
 For example, you might grant some nodes the permission to validate blocks and other nodes the permission to propagate transactions.

 A blockchain with nodes that are granted specific permissions is different from a **public** or **permissionless** blockchain.
 In a permissionless blockchain, anyone can join the network by running the node software on suitable hardware.
 In general, a permissionless blockchain offers greater decentralization of the network.
 However, there are use cases where creating a permissioned blockchain might be appropriate.
 For example, a permissioned blockchain would be suitable for the following types of projects:

-* For a private or consortium network, such as a private enterprise or a non-profit organization.
+- For a private or consortium network, such as a private enterprise or a non-profit organization.
-* In highly-regulated data environments, such as healthcare, finance, or business-to-business ledgers.
+- In highly-regulated data environments, such as healthcare, finance, or business-to-business ledgers.
-* For testing of a pre-public blockchain network at scale.
+- For testing of a pre-public blockchain network at scale.

 This tutorial illustrates how you can build a permissioned network with Substrate by using the [node authorization pallet](/rustdocs/latest/pallet_node_authorization/index.html).